sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-delta.rst

 Read From Delta Lake
 ================

-Fire Insights provides seamless integration with Delta Lake, allowing users to efficiently read and process data stored in Delta Lake tables.
+Sparkflows provides seamless integration with Delta Lake, allowing users to efficiently read and process data stored in Delta Lake tables.

 Workflow
 --------